 The Fuller serves three main purposes:

 - It stiffens the blade in a similar way that an “I-beam” is more stiff than a regular beam.

-- It helps break suction from materials while slicing or drawing you the knife out after puncturing.
+- It helps break suction from materials while slicing

 Many knife purists prefer a plane edge knives.
 I’m impartial.
-Serrations come in handy too especially when working through bones and cartilage.
+Serrations come in handy too, especially when working through bones and cartilage.

 In practical terms, the oval-shaped handle tapers on either end for very natural purchase.
 The grooves offer plenty of grip even when wet.

 On the downside, leather does not like water and prolonged extreme exposure to water will can cause the stacked leather to swell.
 So, if moisture is a concern for you, the I’d suggest getting a Kraton-handled version of the USMC fighting knife.